Limited tuktuks available! Book now to reserve yours! 🛺

 QR Code National Fuel Pass System in Sri Lanka

-• Motorbike – 4 liters per week
+Motorbike: 4 liters per week

-• Car – 20 liters per week
+Car: 20 liters per week

-• Bus – 40 liters per week
+Bus: 40 liters per week

-• Truck – 50 liters per week
+Truck: 50 liters per week

 Fuel Saving Tips while self-driving in Sri Lanka

-• Drive in 4th gear when possible.
+• Optimal Gear Use: Drive in 4th gear whenever possible.

 Discontinued Advice / Not relevant anymore: